 Business Management Fast Track

-Whether you are ready to advance your career or determined to complete your degree, our Bachelor of Science in Business Management Fast Track will help you achieve your professional goals.
+Whether you are ready to advance your career or determined to complete your degree, our online Bachelor of Science in Business Management Fast Track will help you achieve your professional goals.
 In as little as 14 months, you will develop the knowledge, skills and values needed to become an effective manager, administrator and leader.

 This program is designed to meet the educational needs of adults who juggle a full work and personal life.
-Calumet College of St. Joseph supports our students with a flexible, hybrid format, a convenient class schedule, and credit for prior accredited college work and job/life experiences.
+Calumet College of St. Joseph supports our students with a flexible, virtual format, a convenient class schedule, and credit for prior accredited college work and job/life experiences.

 A discussion and problem-solving approach encourage a cooperative, non-competitive classroom atmosphere.
 Common learning goals are delivered in a modular format and include: